 Our learning takes place within and outside the classroom as we explore and investigate contemporary issues and topics that shape how people view and interact both socially and economically with their environment.

-You will use and apply geographic concepts and geographic terminology to both internal and external assessments to show insight and understanding of the topics studied throughout the year.
+You will use and apply specific concepts and terminology to both internal and external assessments to show insight and understanding of the topics studied throughout the year.

-Topics we will research and study in 2019 may include: the investigation of different perspectives / viewpoints for allowing 1080 in the Hunua Ranges or Aqua Farming; tourists on the Tongariro Alpine Crossing; understanding the global pattern and impact of Korean K- Pop Music or other topics such as the impact of HIV around the world today or a topic of your choice; undertake field research into either vegetation zonation, fluvial river processes; investigating the urban pattern.
-The two external exams focus on applying geography concepts and skills to demonstrate your understanding of a given environment as well as demonstrating your understanding of natural processes occurring in a large natural environment.
-Both externals draw on the internal assessments completed during the year along with specific case study knowledge also undertaken by you.
+Topics you may research and study in 2020 may include: the investigation of different perspectives / viewpoints for allowing 1080 in the Hunua Ranges or Aqua Farming; tourists on the Tongariro Alpine Crossing; understanding the global pattern and impact of Korean K- Pop Music or other topics such as the impact of HIV around the world today or a topic of your choice; undertake field research into either vegetation zonation, fluvial river processes; investigating Auckland's Volcanic Field or carrying out a personal action for a sustainable future.
+You have the choice of three external exams which either focus on applying geography concepts and skills to demonstrate your understanding of a given environment as well as demonstrating your understanding of natural processes occurring in a large natural environment or Demonstrate understanding of initiatives that contribute to a sustainable future.
+All externals draw on the internal assessments completed during the year along with specific case study knowledge also undertaken by you.

 Learning will take place both within the classroom and beyond with the potential of field trips taking our learning beyond the classroom.
 It is expected that you will participate in field trips which support the assessment leanings.